 In HighTide Festival 2011 we premiered four major productions by Stephen Belber, Adam Brace, Andrew Motion, and a new musical by Richard Marsh & Natalia Sheppard (aka Rogue Nouveau)

-Andrew Motion's Incoming transferred to Latitude Festival 2011, the 23rd Aldeburgh Poetry Festival, and by special invitation to the House of Commons in a co-production with the Poetry Trust.
+Andrew Motion's Incoming transferred to Latitude Festival 2011, the 23rd Aldeburgh Poetry Festival, and by special invitation to the House of Commons.

 Stephen Belber's Dusk Rings A Bell transferred to the 2011 Edinburgh Festival before transferring to Watford Palace Theatre.